Sharing is caring!

 The TWA Hotel, however, is designed as an experience.

 From the moment you enter, the occasional clacking of the rotating letters on the (fake) departures and arrivals board brings you back to a different time.
-One when your chance of plummeting from the sky was actually much higher, but as a trade-off, people over 5’2″ could sit in a plane seat without assuming yoga positions.
+One when your chance of plummeting from the sky was much higher.
+But as a trade-off, people over 5’2″ could sit in a plane seat without assuming yoga positions.

 TWA Uniform Close Up